trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-dal-node.md

    ```

    where `10732` is the port on which the DAL node serves RPC calls.
+   The default port is 10732, but you can override it with the `--rpc-addr` argument.

    The response lists the network connections that the DAL node has, as in this example: